econml.dr.SparseLinearDRLearner

 coef__interval(T, *, alpha=0.05)

-The confidence interval for the coefficients in the linear model of the constant marginal treatment effect associated with treatment T.
+Get the confidence interval for the coefficients in the linear model of the constant marginal treatment effect.

 • T (alphanumeric) – The input treatment for which we want the coefficients.